OpenAMP/openamp-docs/demos/rpmsg_multi_services.rst

 When started, the character/raw remote service (app_rpmsg_raw thread) creates two RPMsg endpoints.
 The first with the special RPMSG_ADDR_ANY (-1) address which sets up the RPMsg channel and the second with destination and source address set to 1.

 In addition to demonstrating the use of the raw character driver, this application demonstrates the use of an arbitrary number of Linux side RPMsg endpoints, all connected to a single endpoint on the remote side (with address 1).
-The Linux side end points are created using the `rpmsg-utils rpmsg_export_ept utility <https://github.com/OpenAMP/openamp-system-reference/blob/main/examples/linux/rpmsg-utils/rpmsg_export_dev.c>`_, and establish a many to one connectivity between host and remote endpoints.
+The Linux side end points are created using the `rpmsg-utils rpmsg_export_ept utility <https://github.com/OpenAMP/openamp-system-reference/blob/main/examples/linux/rpmsg-utils/rpmsg_export_dev.c>`_, and establish a many to one connectivity between main controller and remote endpoints.

 Although there are many endpoints on the Linux side, the remote has only two endpoints.